TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/sync-publish.md

 tags: [ "Tyk Sync", "GitOps" ]
 ---

-The tyk-sync `publish` command publishes API definitions, policies and templates from source in a file system or GitHub repository to Tyk Gateway or Dashboard.
+The tyk-sync `publish` command publishes API definitions, policies and templates from source in a file system or version control system to Tyk Gateway or Dashboard.
 Unlike the `sync` command, `publish` will not update existing APIs, and if it detects a collision, the operation will stop.
 It allows you to publish new API configurations to the target Dashboard without deleting or updating existing resources.

 ### Usage